xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 | Neutral sixth-and-a-halfth   | `n6.5`, `P12 / 2`  | `sqrt(3)`         | `950.978`     |
 | Perfect seventh-and-a-halfth | `P7.5`, `m14 / 2`  | `sqrt(32/9)`      | `1098.045`    |

-Technically the term _semitone_ is a misnomer because the diatonic semitone `m2` doesn't split the tone `M2` in half with mathematical precission (and neither does the chromatic semitone `a1`).
+Technically the term _semitone_ is a misnomer because the diatonic semitone `m2` doesn't split the tone `M2` in half with mathematical precision (and neither does the chromatic semitone `a1`).
 The the perfect sesquith `P1½` is the true semiwholetone `M2 / 2`.

 The central intervals can be semiaugmented to reach other intervals in the √2.√3 subgroup e.g. `m6 / 2` = `(M6 + d1) / 2` = `n3½ + ½d1` = `m3.5` ~ `sqrt(128/81)`.